 Mr. Vertz has numerous accreditations and honors that belie his experience and knowledge in the family law sphere.
-He is an Accredited Valuation Analyst, a designation conferred by the National Association of Certified Valuators and Analysts (NACVA) for proficiency in business valuation.
+He is one of only two AAML-trained family law arbitrators in Western PA.
+He is also an Accredited Valuation Analyst, a designation conferred by the National Association of Certified Valuators and Analysts (NACVA) for proficiency in business valuation.
 He also maintains legal resource on business and financial issues in divorce at Family Law Source.

 Further, he is listed in the 2010-2013 editions of The Best Lawyers in America and is AV* Preeminent peer- review rated through Martindale Hubbell, the highest rating.
 He has been a fellow of the American Academy of Matrimonial Lawyers since 2003 and has been included in Super Lawyers for family law since 2005.

 Mr. Vertz has demonstrated an unwavering commitment to public service.
 He volunteers for Neighborhood Legal Services Association and donates to the Fellows Program of the Allegheny County Bar Foundation.
 He writes prolifically and his articles have appeared in legal publications for the Pennsylvania Bar Institute.
 He is also a broadcast presenter and author for the annual Family Law Update (2006-2010), and he has written legal education materials on business valuation, tax, child support, executive compensation, equitable distribution and marital settlement agreements.